Pine Grove's Residential Treatment & Partial Hospitalization Programs

 The Women’s Center is designed for adult women who struggle with chemical dependency, the program offers detox services and treatment for dual diagnosis and co-occurring eating disorders.

-The Gratitude program offers treatment for sexual addiction, sexual anorexia, and relationship compulsivity in men and women.
+The Gratitude program offers treatment for sexual addiction, sexual anorexia, and relationship compulsivity in men.
 The program utilizes the 30-task model and 12-steps as its foundation.

 Pine Grove’s Legacy program offers drug and alcohol treatment for men and women age 55 years and older, includes detox services and specialized medical treatment.